DANCE EDUCATION PATHWAYS

 Manukau Institute of Technology (MIT)

-MIT has the Diploma in Performing Arts (Level 5) which helps students develop skills within a wide range of performance crafts and apply knowledge to independent and collaborative projects.
+The Manukau Inistitute of Technology (MIT) has the Diploma in Performing Arts (Level 5) which helps students develop skills within a wide range of performance crafts and apply knowledge to independent and collaborative projects.

 The Bachelor of Creative Arts (Level 7) is an opportunity for students to specialise in their chosen area of performing arts and continue to develop skills within imaginative, project-based contexts.

 - Professional Practice